General Therapy FAQs

 Does working on religious trauma in therapy mean I have to give up my faith?

-Absolutely not!
-Religious trauma therapy with me is not about deconversion and is not anti-religion.
-Some individuals woud like to rebuild their faith in a healthy way, while others are processing grief and anger after leaving a faith community and need time to consider what is next for their faith.
-My role is to support you, wherever you are in the process!
+Absolutely not.
+This work is not about deconversion and is not anti-religion.
+Some want to rebuild their faith in a healthier way, while others are processing grief and anger after leaving a faith community and need time to consider what comes next.
+My role is to support you wherever you are in that process, without an agenda for where you should end up.